puzzle/amm-techlab/content/en/docs/04.0/argocd.md

 ...
 ```

-When an application is 'OutOfSync' then your deployed 'live state' is no longer the same as the 'target state' which is represented by the resources in the Git repository.
-You can show the differences between live and target state:
+When an application is OutOfSync then your deployed 'live state' is no longer the same as the 'target state' which is represented by the resource manifests in the Git repository.
+You can inspect the differences between live and target state by cli:

 ```bash
 argocd app diff argo-$LAB_USER